orb-lang/cluster/doc/md/autothread.md

 The middle layer of the solution uses coroutine nests, and the top and bottom use `autothread`\.

+### Autothread

+  Autothread either makes or resumes a coroutine, and handles three cases:

+- Returning at the end of a successful execution

+- Throwing errors

+- Threading a Response

+Barring those, it yields everything it got back \(excepting the ok\), making it suitable as a middleware \(or more likely for us, surfacing an error in the code by attempting to yield the main thread\)\.

+### The Next Challenge

+  Autothread is fine and dandy, but some application will call for a custom threading handler at some point\.

+Never mind why, there are a bunch of neat things we can do, but the point is that then, and not now, we'll need to add the ability to pass the custom threader in the Response instead of autothread\.

+Meanwhile, this will repeatedly restart nested coroutines when an async module yields a Response, and that's why we need it to do\.

 ```lua
 local create, status = assert(coroutine.create), assert(coroutine.status)
 local yield, resume = assert(coroutine.yield), assert(coroutine.resume)